endojs/endo/packages/endo/DESIGN.md

 // that do not correspond to source files in the same compartment. type ModuleMap = Object<InternalModuleSpecifier, Module>;

+// Module describes a module in a compartment. type Module = CompartmentModule | FileModule | ExitModule;

-// Module describes a module that isn't in the same
+// CompartmentModule describes a module that isn't in the same
 // compartment and how to introduce it to the compartment's
 // module namespace.
-type Module = {
+type CompartmentModule = {
   // The name of the foreign compartment:
   // TODO an absent compartment name may imply either
   // that the module is an internal alias of the